 7 – Mobile Order Lunch

-With our example above it’s likely sometime around 1:00pm.
-You’re Crystal Palace breakfast is wearing off and you’re hungry for lunch or a heavy snack.
+With our example above, it’s likely sometime around 1:00 pm.
+Your Crystal Palace breakfast is wearing off, and you’re hungry for lunch or a heavy snack.
 We’d recommend using Mobile Ordering from your My Disney Experience account to order lunch from a list of quick-service locations in Magic Kingdom.
 For our example, we’d recommend lunch at Casey’s Corner.
 You can even order you’re lunch while waiting in line to board your last FastPass selection, Space Mountain!
-Once you’ve arrived at Casey’s, just say you’ve arrived on your app, and they’ll prepare your food and you don’t have to worry about fighting the ordering crowds.
+Once you’ve arrived at Casey’s, say you’ve arrived on your app, and they’ll prepare your food, and you don’t have to worry about fighting the ordering crowds.

 8 – Eat Lunch While Waiting for the Parade

-You have your lunch or snack in hand… we’d recommend forgetting about a table and instead sitting on the Main Street U.S.A. curb.
-The Festival of Fantasy Parade is a daily parade that typically begins at 2:00pm.
+You have your lunch or snack in hand… we’d recommend forgetting about a table and instead of sitting on the Main Street U.S.A. curb.
+The Festival of Fantasy Parade is a daily parade that typically begins at 2:00 pm (or 3:00 pm).
 It is always on our must-do list with amazing floats and loads of characters!
-It’s important to line up early along the parade route so you can have a good view.
-With your hot dog in hand, find a spot along the curb by 1:15pm.
+It’s essential to line up early along the parade route so you can have a good view.
+With your hot dog in hand, find a spot along the curb by 1:15 pm.
 Enjoy your lunch while holding your spot for the parade!

 9 – Take a Mid-Day Break